-We all love the look and durability of stainless steel.
-The challenge is, how do you keep it ‘stainless’?
+We all love the look and durability of stainless steel – shelves, benchtops, sinks, refrigerator doors or any of our other stainless steel kitchen gear; the challenge is, how do you keep it ‘stainless’?
 When it’s shiny and clean, you can’t beat it, but when it’s covered in streaks, marks and little fingerprints…uurghh!
 It becomes an eyesore in the kitchen…

 Of course, the supermarket shelves contain a number of harsh, chemical-based products that are designed to clean stainless steel.
 However, many of us these days like to keep our homes as chemical-free as possible, especially when there are little children in the picture.
 Also, if the surface of the appliance is going to be in contact with food, it’s important to make sure that no chemical residue is left behind.